CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

     -   _Staged Rollout_: Gradually deploy updates to reduce risks.
     -   _Emergency Fix_: Quickly push critical patches to resolve urgent issues.
 3.  **Monitoring and Verification**
-    After deploying updates with Capgo, use Crashlytics to track crash rates and confirm the issue is resolved.
+    After deploying updates with CodePushGo, use Crashlytics to track crash rates and confirm the issue is resolved.

 ### Security and App Store Rules

-Capgo adheres to Apple and Google’s policies while providing strong security features:
+CodePushGo adheres to Apple and Google’s policies while providing strong security features:

 -   82% global success rate for delivering updates [\[1\]](https://capgo.app/)
 -   Automatic version control for better organization